Maxwell/Hanrahan Botanical Art Studentships

 To apply

-Applications should be submitted in the form of a single, self-contained PDF file suitable for offline review and emailed to Dr Alastair Robinson, Manager Biodiversity Services, Royal Botanic Gardens Victoria, via alastair.robinson@rbg.vic.gov.au, by 04 October 2024.
+Applications must be submitted in the form of a single, self-contained PDF file suitable for offline review and emailed to Dr Alastair Robinson, Manager Biodiversity Services, Royal Botanic Gardens Victoria, via alastair.robinson@rbg.vic.gov.au, by Friday 03 October 2025.

 Applications must include:

-• curriculum vitae (including university transcript) with two named referees;
+- a curriculum vitae (including university transcript where applicable) with two named referees;

 Studentships take place on site at Royal Botanic Gardens Victoria's Melbourne Gardens, thus applicants must reside within commutable distance of the Gardens for the period in question.
 All studentship holders are expected to hold a valid Working With Children check by the time they commence their studentship.